calvincchan/line-me-up/README.md

    - `cd supabase`
    - `supabase start` and note the "API URL" and "anon key".
 You will need these to configure the frontend in the next step.
 If you need to see the key again, run `supabase status`.
    - `supabase migrations up` to create the database schema.
    - If you just want to quickly test the app, you can run `./scripts/init-demo.sh`.
 This will create a few stations and a login user for you.
-You can login with:
+You can find the login email and password in `credentials.txt` after running the script.
-     - email: `owner@supabase.io`
-     - password: `supabase`

 3. Create a `.env` file (or `.env.local` file) in the root of the project.